Engineering failures in the U.S.: Hubert H. Humphrey Metrodome collapse (2010)

 Five times in the stadium's history, heavy snows or other weather conditions have significantly damaged the roof.
 At about 5 a.m.
 Sunday morning, the roof of Minneapolis's Hubert H. Humphrey Metrodome tore under the weight of 17 inches of snow.
 The Metrodome has a roof of fiberglass fabric that's inflated by the stadium's air pressure, but a weekend blizzard was the trigger to cause the roof to sag and tear, dumping a large volume of snow all over the field.
 No one was injured.

 I-35W Mississippi River bridge collapse (2007)

 On August 1, 2007, at 6:05 p.m., the central span of the bridge gave way, sending the occupants of 111 vehicles to the river or its banks killing 13 and injuring 145.
 The NTSB cited a design flaw as the likely cause of the collapse, noting that an excessively thin gusset plate ripped along a line of rivets.

 Levee failures in New Orleans (2005)

 Levees and floodwalls protecting New Orleans, Louisiana, and its suburbs failed in 50 locations on August 29, 2005, following the passage of Hurricane Katrina, killing 1,392 people.
-Four major investigations all concurred that the primary cause of the flooding was inadequate design and construction by the U.S. Army Corps of Engineers.
+Major investigations all concurred that the primary cause of the flooding was inadequate design and construction of the flood protection by the U.S. Army Corps of Engineers.